-Professor Malnight’s research focus has been on trends reshaping the future of business strategies and organizations.
-He is the co-author of “The 3Rs of Preparing Your Organization for the Future, Must Win Battles: How to Win Them, Again and Again" and "Accelerating International Growth."
-He has written for the Harvard Business Review, Sloan Management Journal, McKinsey Quarterly, Strategic Management Journal, the Journal of International Business Studies, and the Academy of Management Journal.
+His research focus has been on trends reshaping the future of business strategies and organizations.
+He is the co-author of Put Purpose at the Core of Your Strategy (2019), The 3Rs of Preparing Your Organization for the Future, Must Win Battles: How to Win Them, Again and Again and Accelerating International Growth.
+Malnight co-authored the Global Trends Reports 2011, 2012, and 2013 and has written for Harvard Business Review, Sloan Management Journal, McKinsey Quarterly, Strategic Management Journal, the Journal of International Business Studies, and the Academy of Management Journal.
 He has also authored more than 30 case studies on various aspects of global strategy and organization.

-Prior to joining IMD, Professor Malnight was on the faculty of the Wharton School, University of Pennsylvania from 1992 to 1999.
-He has attended graduate studies at Harvard Business School, Boston, MA where he obtained a Doctorate of Business Administration and wrote a dissertation on "Managing the Globalization Process: An Exploratory Study".
+Prior to joining IMD, he was on the faculty of the Wharton School, University of Pennsylvania from 1992 to 1999.
+He has attended graduate studies at Harvard Business School, Boston, MA where he obtained a Doctorate of Business Administration and wrote a dissertation on Managing the Globalization Process: An Exploratory Study.
 He obtained an MBA from The Wharton School in 1979 and a BA from Northwestern University in 1977.
 Prior to his doctoral studies, he worked for 10 years at Mitsubishi International Corporation, including two years working in Japan.

-Professor Malnight also consults extensively with companies from around the world on the topic of emerging future strategies and organizations.
+Malnight also consults extensively with companies from around the world on the topic of emerging future strategies and organizations.